 The Wuppertal Institute has motivated change in the past, and a moving past itself.
 It was founded in 1991, the year before the United Nations Conference on Sustainable Development in Rio, and consisted of 40 scientists back then.
-Now, the staff numbers more than 200 scientists working at two branches.
+Now, the staff numbers about 300 scientists working at two branches.

 The energy industry has long been a significant part of the economy of North Rhine-Westphalia, so efforts to reduce greenhouse gas emissions could be expected to have momentous effects here.
 How did industry, the transport sector and private households use energy?
 What were the alternatives to coal-based electricity generation?
 These questions would have to be addressed if solutions acceptable to broad sectors of society and involving both the supply and demand sides were to be found.
 So the founders designed the Wuppertal Institute to do just that.
 Formally linked to the Ministry of Economic Affairs and Energy, the institute derived its basic funding from the Land North Rhine-Westphalia.
 As part of the Science Centre North Rhine-Westphalia, the institute already had the beginnings of a scientific network.